1-888-303-7245 (PAIL)

 Loralee McInroy

-Loralee joined the PAIL Network in 2015 as a volunteer and started facilitating her local circle of support.
+Loralee became a volunteer with the PAIL Network in 2015, where she began facilitating her local circle of support.
 In 2018, she joined the PAIL Network staff as the South Eastern Regional Representative.
-Most recently, she has taken on the role of Referrals Coordinator and enjoys helping families find the type of support that is right for them.
-Loralee enjoys supporting bereaved families as a way to honour her daughter, Angel, and to help ensure families feel supported during a very isolating time.
-When she is not supporting families, she loves going on adventures with her husband and two living kids.
+Most recently, she has taken on the role of Family Support Coordinator, where she finds fulfillment in helping families navigate their loss.
+When she’s not assisting families, she enjoys going on adventures with her husband and two living children.

 Noelle Miley